Sign in Create account

 Intarsia Instructions

 Larger blocks of colour can be worked using the intarsia technique.
-Twist the two different yarns together at the back of the work with each colour change to prevent holes appearing.
+Twist the two different yarns together at the back of the work with each colour change to prevent holes from appearing.
 Once finished, weave in ends at the back of the work.

-Embroidering features
+Embroidering Features

 To begin embroidery invisibly, tie a knot in the end of the yarn.
 Take a large stitch through the work, coming up to begin the embroidery.
 Allow the knot to disappear through the knitting and be caught in the stuffing.